cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

     > 2. Adds (money/100) tickets to DLC missions
 - **Lv60 skells unlocked (+cheat)**: Unlock the post-game skells and equipment as soon as you become a BLADE member (it also considers you have a Skell Flight License).
 The "Cheat" preset ignores all requirements for crafting, and also the level requirement to use a Skell.
 Yes, that means you can get an Ares 90 for free, right after Chapter 2!
 - **More Reward Tickets**: Increase the amount of Tickets you get from Squad tasks and missions.
 Presets with "uncapped" means they ignore the max amount of Tickets you can have.
 - **Offline Global Nemesis missions**: Global Nemesis (both Telethia Plume and Yggralith Zero) are available anytime in the BLADE console.
-You still need medals to start the battle.
+There is an optional cheat to make BLADE Medals not needed.
 - **Offline Squad tasks and missions**: Squad tasks and missions become available for offline play!
 When the game starts, a Squad quest is randomly selected (with "Random" preset) and the timer is stopped.
     > Other presets allow to choose a specific tasks list.  (c ) stands for collectible and (t) for Tyrant.
     > When "Random" preset is selected, you can randomly change the active mission by opening the main menu and select "Social entry" > "Select Squad" command.